UnbendableStraw/nics-desk/README.md

 prefix, and a multi-device request still yields one number per device.

 **Asset photos**: upload labeled condition photos to an asset (Assets page) — e.g. "On arrival — back" — with a gallery and per-photo delete.
-(Customer-visible asset photos arrive with the customer-portal phase.)

 ---